pierresendorek/person_detection/README.md

 ```
 # bash
-python3 main.py --input-file /path/to/MISS\ DIOR\ –\ The\ new\ Eau\ de\ Parfum.mp4 --output-folder /path/to/output/folder
+python3 main.py --input-file /path/to/MISS\ DIOR\ –\ The\ new\ Eau\ de\ Parfum.mp4 --output-folder /output/folder
 ```

+Once launched, the output folder will contain
+* a folder `frames` in which the rendered frames will be written
+* a video with the same name than the input video.

+Since the process is long, we invite the user to look in the folder `frames`.